Sino-British Joint Declaration: Approaching deadline

 Local investors began expressing their concern in the mid-1970s over the long-term viability of continued real estate investment.
 The colonial government could not legally grant new land leases in the New Territories past 1997 and needed to resolve the uncertainty with the Chinese government.
 During an official visit to Beijing in March 1979, Governor Murray MacLehose raised the issue with Vice Premier Deng Xiaoping.
 MacLehose suggested setting aside the 1997 date for land leases and replacing those contracts with ones that were valid for as long as British administration continued in the colony.
 Deng rejected this suggestion, but he informed the governor that while sovereignty over Hong Kong belonged to China, the territory held a special status that would continue to be respected.
 MacLehose informed the public that further investment would be safe.
 Market reaction was optimistic; stock valuations rose and further investment in real estate boosted the value of Hong Kong's land to the highest in the world.

 Just before the start of formal negotiations with China over Hong Kong, Parliament enacted a major reform of British nationality law – the British Nationality Act 1981.
 Prior to the passage of this Act, all citizens of the British Empire (including Hongkongers) held a common nationality.
 Citizens of the United Kingdom and Colonies (CUKCs) previously had the unrestricted right to enter and live in the UK until 1962, although non-white immigration was systemically discouraged.
-Immigration from the colonies and other Commonwealth countries was gradually restricted by Parliament from 1962 to 1971 amid decolonisation, when British citizens originating from outside of the British Islands first had immigration controls imposed on them when entering the UK.
-The 1981 Act reclassified CUKCs into different nationality groups based on their ancestry and birthplace, and the vast majority of British citizens in Hong Kong became British Dependent Territories citizens (BDTCs) with right of abode only in Hong Kong.
+Immigration from the colonies and other Commonwealth countries was gradually restricted by Parliament from 1962 to 1971 amid decolonisation, when British subjects originating from outside of the British Islands first had immigration controls imposed on them when entering the UK.
+The 1981 Act reclassified CUKCs into different nationality groups based on their ancestry and birthplace, and the vast majority of British subjects in Hong Kong became British Dependent Territories citizens (BDTCs) with right of abode only in Hong Kong.
 Only those reclassified as British citizens held an automatic right to live in the United Kingdom.